bendc/frontend-guidelines/README.md

 ### Selectors

 Minimize selectors tightly coupled to the DOM.
-Consider adding a class to the elements you want to match when your selector exceeds 3 structural pseudo-classes, descendant or sibling combinators.
+Consider adding a class to the elements you want to match when your selector exceeds 3 structural pseudo-classes, descendants or sibling combinators.

 ```css